muttalipkucuk/muttalipkucuk.github.io/_pages/home.md

   - /home.html
 ---

-**Currently** I am working as a Java developer at The Sting:
+**Currently** I am working as a Java developer at The Sting (thesting.com, costesfashion.com and distriktnorrebro.com) {: .notice}
-- www.thesting.com
-- www.costesfashion.com
-- www.distriktnorrebro.com
-{: .notice}

 ### Quote Tag